 - They sometimes go into brackish regions of estuaries, but mostly remain in freshwater regions.

 - There are some records that they inhabit aquatic habitats at altitudes above 1,000 meters.

 - As platypuses are nocturnal, they spend their daytime in simple burrows, which they dig along the banks of the streams and rivers.
 The simple burrows of non-breeding female and male platypuses are different from the nesting burrows of pregnant females.

 - They also use rock ledges, roots, and debris as their home, where they rest during the day.

 - The home range of adult male platypuses is larger than females.
 Male individuals may travel more than 10 kilometers (6 miles) in a single night trip.
 While females usually stay closer to home and usually travel less than 4.5 kilometers (2.8 miles).

-- As platypuses are semi-aquatic in nature, their aquatic biomes include rivers, streams, lakes, and ponds.
+- As platypuses are semi-aquatic, their aquatic biomes include rivers, streams, lakes, and ponds.
 While their terrestrial biomes are mountains.

-- Geographic range of the platypus is confined to the damp regions of eastern Australia and Tasmania.
+- The geographic range of the platypus is confined to the damp regions of eastern Australia and Tasmania.

 - Their habitat range starts from the cold highlands of Tasmania and the Australian Alps and covers the tropical rainforests of coastal Queensland and extends as far north as the base of the Cape York Peninsula.

 - Platypus is native to only Australia and is not found naturally in any other country.